u-blox/ubxlib/port/platform/zephyr/README.md

 FYI, for transports and GPIOs, what `ubxlib` is trying to get is the HW block number, for example the `0` on the end of `&uart0`; however, there is no way (see [discussion](https://github.com/zephyrproject-rtos/zephyr/issues/67046)), from within C code, to get that `0`, or even `uart0`, those references are all resolved inside the Zephyr device tree parser before any C code is compiled.
 This is why the `transport-type` and `pin-xxx` labels, which would naturally just be `phandle` references, e.g. `<&uart0>` and `<gpio1 3 0>`, have to instead be strings and integers.
 Should Zephyr provide a mechanism to obtain this information in future then we will adopt it and the properties will become conventional.

 # PPP-Level Integration With Cellular
-PPP support in Zephyr, at least in Zephyr version 3.4.99, is marked as "experimental": despite the presence of a PAP configuration item, there is no way to configure the authentication mode or the username/password (which are hard-coded in `zephyr/subsys/net/l2/ppp/pap.c`, see function `pap_config_info_add()`) and there doesn't appear to be any code to support CHAP authentication; hence, if your operator requires a user name and password along with the APN, you have no choice but to edit the Zephyr source code.
+Before version 3.5.0, PPP support in Zephyr was marked as "experimental" and, even now, despite the presence of a PAP configuration item, there is no way to configure the authentication mode or the username/password (which are hard-coded in `zephyr/subsys/net/l2/ppp/pap.c`, see function `pap_config_info_add()`) and there doesn't appear to be any code to support CHAP authentication; hence, if your operator requires a user name and password along with the APN, you have no choice but to edit the Zephyr source code.

 Also, the only integration mechanism provided at the bottom of Zephyr PPP is to a \[single\] UART (`zephyr,ppp-uart`); hence the port layer here makes the PPP stream of the \[cellular\] module appear as a UART which must be pulled-in by the application's `.dts` or a `.overlay` file to complete the connection (see below for how to do this).